TimeExceed/testa/README.md

 )
 ```

+#### verify

-* `verify` takes also 3 arguments: a function to test `casefunc`, a function `oracle` and an optional testbench function `tb`.
+`verify` takes also 3 arguments: a function to test `casefunc`, a function `oracle` and an optional testbench function `tb`.

 `tb` takes a function `case`.
 It prepares environment, generates one or more stimulus and applies this/these stimulus on `case`.
 When `case` is invoked, it applies stimulus on `casefunc`, and then invokes `oracle` by both the result of `casefunc` and the stimulus to see whether the result is okey.

 `verify` is quite suitable for those cases which verifying them is easier than computing them.

 ```lua
 local function gcd(a, b)